antonioandara/antonioandara/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on personal open source projects related to crypto and distributed systems
+- 🔭 I’m currently working on open source projects related to crypto and distributed systems
 - 🌱 I’m currently learning project managing and Ux desing
 - 👯 I’m looking to collaborate on web3, crypto currencies, and open source projects
 - 🤔 I’m looking for help with web3